How to Fix Mold in Terrariums (7 Easy Tips & Tricks)

 It’s always lurking, ready to strike.
 But is it actually a worry or just a nuisance?

-Personally, I’ve encountered mold in just about every terrarium I’ve made.
-There’s always a signature mold “bloom” as new terrariums settle in.
+Personally, I’ve encountered mold in a lot of my terrariums.
+It’s common to see a signature mold “bloom” as new terrariums settle in.

 So, I’m either super unlucky, a terrible terrarium maker, or just maybe – it’s a pretty normal process.